 The Advisory Communities currently include:

-- Retail Committee assists the BHF by reviewing the medium- and long-term development strategy of BHF’s Retail Division, as well as providing advice and assistance on UK trading generally.
+- Retail Committee assists the BHF by reviewing the medium- and long-term development strategy of BHF’s Retail Division.
+As well as provide advice and assistance on UK trading generally.

 - Fundraising Board.